NALMS Board of Directors

 Contact NALMS’ Student Director

 Mikala L’Hote is a current master’s student at Paul Smith’s College studying Natural Resource Conservation.
-In conjunction, she also serves as a graduate research assistant with the Adirondack Watershed Institute, where she has had the opportunity to work on a variety of lake assessment and management projects touching upon complex water related questions and concerns throughout the Adirondack Park.
-Her graduate research specifically addresses landscape-scale drivers of road salt pollution on lakes within the Lake Champlain Basin, aiming to provide both the public and key stakeholders with the information needed to understand and address road salt impacts in this region.
-Mikala is passionate about merging both the scientific and social realms with her research, recognizing the importance each serves in understanding environmental problems and effectively implementing management actions.
+In conjunction, she serves as a Graduate Research Assistant with the Adirondack Watershed Institute, where she has had the opportunity to work on a variety of lake assessment and management projects touching upon complex water related questions and concerns throughout the Adirondack Park.
+Her graduate research specifically addresses the impacts of road salt use on lakes within the Lake Champlain Basin, with the aim to provide the public and key stakeholders with information needed to understand and address the impacts of road salt application in the basin.
+Over the last year, Mikala has served as Student Director of NALMS, dedicating herself to representing and progressing the role of student membership within the society.

 Brian Ginn (At-Large Director)